-CAs shall establish notifying and handling procedures to be followed in the event of security incident or system compromise.
+CAs shall establish incident and compromise reporting and handling procedures.
 Required documentation includes, but is not limited to, an incident response plan and business continuity plan, which shall be reviewed, drilled, and updated at least annually.

 CAs shall make its incident response plan and business continuity plan available to CAs' auditors upon request.